jaabberwocky/shoe_scanner/README.md

 If it **indeed** has changed, a SMS is sent to subscribed users to alert them.

+## How to use
+1. `git clone`
+2. Make sure you have an `ARN.py` file containing a variable named `ARN` which points to your topic ARN
+3. Ensure that aws-cli tools are configured
+4. Build using `deployment.sh`

 ## Packages
 - BeautifulSoup4
 - requests